-If you are facing charges, you need attorney Vee Iyer who understands the complexities of Colorado law and why you need a sexual assault defense attorney.
+If you are facing a sexual assault charge, you need to insist on an attorney like V Iyer who understands the complexities of Colorado law and why you need a sexual assault defense attorney.
 Your freedom and reputation are too important to leave it to anyone who does not have specific and detailed knowledge of this type of criminal defense.

 The Iyer Law Office represents clients accused of the following sex crimes: